daftmugi/pak/README.md

     Quake only reads pak files in sequential order.
 Given pak0.pak, pak1.pak, and pak3.pak, Quake only reads pak0.pak and pak1.pak.
     It skips pak3.pak, because there is no pak2.pak.
+The files in the last loaded pak have priority over earlier loaded paks.

 -m REGEX